Healthy Living

 • Copper IUDs release a small amount of copper to prevent sperm from fertilizing an egg.
 They can last for up to 10 years.

 • Hormonal IUDs release a small amount of a hormone called levonorgestrel to prevent pregnancy.
-There are 4 different types of hormonal IUDs.
-Hormonal IUDs last from 3 to 8 years, depending on the type.
+They’re available in different doses and last from 3 to 8 years, depending on the dose.

 IUDs are very effective at preventing pregnancy.
 You don't feel the IUD when it’s in place — and there's nothing to do or remember once it's there.